Have you ever tried Dukkah?

 The recipe – as the name suggests – is nutty and spicy and contains the waistline loving, hormone cherishing goodness of almonds, sunflower, sesame and fennel seeds plus ground cumin and coriander.
 Can you smell the deliciousness?

 If you didn’t know, Dukkah is actually an Egyptian condiment.
 It’s traditionally eaten by dipping bread into olive oil and then into the nut mixture.

-I use it as an all-purpose seasoning and sprinkle it over everything like eggs, soba noodles, a plateful of veggies, baked kumara – anything savoury really – it’s that good!
+I use it as an all-purpose seasoning and sprinkle it over everything like eggs, soba noodles (which are made from buckwheat and gluten free), a plateful of veggies, baked kumara – anything savoury really – it’s that good!
 Non-vegetarians like to crust their fish with it too.